Buckwheat

-Buckwheat (Fagopyrum esculentum), or common buckwheat, is a flowering plant in the knotweed family Polygonaceae cultivated for its grain-like seeds and as a cover crop.
+Buckwheat (Fagopyrum esculentum) or common buckwheat is a flowering plant in the knotweed family Polygonaceae cultivated for its grain-like seeds and as a cover crop.
+Buckwheat originated around the 6th millennium BC in the region of what is now Yunnan Province in southwestern China.
 The name "buckwheat" is used for several other species, such as Fagopyrum tataricum, a domesticated food plant raised in Asia.

-Despite its name, buckwheat is not closely related to wheat.
-It is not a cereal, nor is it even a member of the grass family.
-Buckwheat is related to sorrel, knotweed, and rhubarb, and is known as a pseudocereal because its seeds' culinary use is the same as cereals, owing to their high starch content.
+Despite its name, buckwheat is not closely related to wheat, nor is it a cereal or a member of the grass family.
+It is related to sorrel, knotweed, and rhubarb.
+Buckwheat is considered a pseudocereal because the high starch content of the seeds enables buckwheat to be cooked and consumed like a cereal.

 Etymology

 The name "buckwheat" or "beech wheat" comes from its tetrahedral seeds, which resemble the much larger seeds of the beech nut from the beech tree, and the fact that it is used like wheat.
 The word may be a translation of Middle Dutch boecweite: boec "beech" (Modern Dutch beuk; see PIE *bhago-) and weite "wheat" (Mod.
-Dut. tarwe, antiquated weit), or maybe a native formation on the same model as the Dutch word.
+Dut. tarwe, antiquated weit), or may be a native formation on the same model as the Dutch word.